LLNL/Sina/README.md

     $ source /collab/usr/gapps/wf/releases/sina/bin/activate

-(The above is for bash; other activation scripts, ex: activate.fish, can be found in the same directory.)
+(The above is for bash; other activation scripts, e.g. activate.csh, can be found in the same directory.)

 Sina will now be available for use via Python virtual environment, and can be